jutoth/geoserver-scripts/README.md

 # Setup GeoServer on EC2
-Scripts for setting up and modifying geoserver instance on aws ec2 ubuntu
+Scripts for setting up a geoserver instance on aws ec2 ubuntu

 ## Setting up GeoServer